Cam Mitchell: Easy, just bring in a character to replace him.

 - When rotund lead guitarist/songwriter Randy Bachman left The Guess Who, he was replaced by rotund lead guitarist/songwriter Kurt Winter.

-- When Jermaine Jackson quit the Jackson5 in the mid-'70s, the youngest brother Randy (who'd been touring with them as a percussionist) replaced him, having a similar voice (compare Jermaine's "Daddy's Home" with Randy's vocals in "Can You Feel It").
+- When Jermaine Jackson quit The Jackson Five in the mid-'70s, the youngest brother Randy (who'd been touring with them as a percussionist) replaced him, having a similar voice (compare Jermaine's "Daddy's Home" with Randy's vocals in "Can You Feel It").
 In 1983, Jermaine rejoined for the famed Motown TV special, and they released their final album in 1989, wherein the lineup consisted of both brothers as well as the two oldest Michael Jackson had become the biggest solo artist in music, while middle brother Marlon released an unsuccessful solo album and appeared in a film produced by Troma).

-- Mr. Saito to Professor Tanaka as Mr Fuji's tag team partner.
+- Mr. Saito to Professor Tanaka as Mr. Fuji's tag team partner.

 - Epiphany debuted as a suspiciously similar substitute to Beth Phoenix.
+She was even billed as OVW's "new" Glamazon before that title ultimately went to Paredyse, who was very much unlike Phoenix.

 - Comedian Artie Lange replacing Comedian Jackie "The Jokeman" Martling on The Howard Stern Show.
 Somewhat averted in that while the two did have similar hobbies and character traits, Lange was specifically hired as an on air personality, whereas Jackie was only sometimes on air, with his main job as writer.